guwapoj/windows-authentication-monitoring-lab/README.md

 # windows-authentication-monitoring-lab

-Main objective of this project is to simulate authentication attacks against a Windows system and detect them using Splunk SIEM.
+This project simulates authentication-based attacks against a Windows system and demonstrates detection and monitoring using Splunk SIEM.

 ## Lab Architecture
 - Host: Windows 11